Wisconsin Avenue Limited Line: 2010s

 During the 2010s, route 37 was slightly rerouted to instead turn onto Jennifer street and instead terminate at the intersection of Western Avenue and Wisconsin Avenue instead of terminating along Jennifer street to let passengers board/alight closer to the Friendship Heights station entrance along Western Avenue.

-Proposed elimination

 In 2019 during WMATA's FY2021 budget proposal, WMATA proposed to eliminate the 37 in order to reduce costs and alternative service at most stops.
 According to performance measures, the 37 averages 450 riders per weekday, 48% of riders can make exact same trip on other routes, and the farebox recovery is 14.6% (the system average is 34.3%).
 One of the reasons the 37 declines in ridership is due to it skipping Georgetown where ridership is high in the areas for the 30s line.
 WMATA later backed out the proposals due to customer pushback on April 2, 2020.

+In response to the COVID-19 pandemic, WMATA suspended all 37 service on March 16, 2020.

 The proposed elimination was brought back up on September 26, 2020 due to low federal funding.
-Route 37 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
+Route 37 had not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
+By September 5, 2021, the route was no longer listed on WMATA's website and was eliminated.
+Service is now only provided by local routes 31 and 33.

+During WMATA's Better Bus Redesign, WMATA proposed to return the 37 to service as Route D8X and operate it between Bethesda station and Archives station via Wisconsin Avenue, following the current Route 33 routing between Friendship Heights station and Washington Circle.
+However the proposed Route D8X was dropped from later proposals.